-2425 E. Grand River Ave., Suite 1, Lansing, MI 48912 る 517.323.7500 ら 517.323.6346
+2425 E. Grand River Ave., Suite 1, Lansing, MI 48912

 INDEPENDENT AUDITOR'S REPORT ON COMPLIANCE FOR EACH MAJOR FEDERAL PROGRAM AND ON INTERNAL CONTROL OVER COMPLIANCE REQUIRED BY THE UNIFORM GUIDANCE

 To the Board of Public Health of the Branch-Hillsdale-St. Joseph Community Health Agency Coldwater, Michigan